Home

 Opening Exhibit: “A Legacy in Song”

-Our first exhibit will be an exploration of the legacy of the Utica Jubilee Singers™, a world famous singing group formed to promote the work of the college.
-You’ll learn about the Jubilee’s NBC program, recording contracts, world tours, and even their 1929 film!
-The exhibit will also discuss the modern Jubilees, with materials from the Dr. Bobby G. Cooper collection.
+Our first exhibit is an exploration of the legacy of the Utica Jubilee Singers™, a world famous singing group formed to promote the work of the college.
+You’ll learn about the Jubilee’s NBC program, recording contracts, world tours, and even their films in 1927 & 1930!
+The exhibit also covers the modern Jubilees, with materials from the Dr. Bobby G. Cooper collection and a virtual reality Jubilee concert experience.

 The Permanent Collection

 The Utica Institute Museum exists to tell the story of William H. Holtzclaw’s role in Southern Black Education.
 As a “little Tuskegee,” the Utica Institute was uniquely positioned to help improve the lives of those in Mississippi’s Black Belt through an emphasis on land ownership and community connections.
-The museum tells this story through the eyes of her people — Uticanites from the Utica Institute, Hinds Agricultural High School, Utica Junior College, and Hinds Community College’s Utica Campus, a proud HBCU.
+The museum tells this story through the eyes of her people — Uticanites from the Utica Institute, Hinds Agricultural High School, Utica Junior College, and the Utica Campus of Hinds Community College, a proud HBCU.

 Traveling Exhibit: “A Place for All People”

-Gallery 2 at the Utica Institute Museum will feature various temporary exhibits related to our mission.
-Our first temporary exhibit will be from the Smithsonian’s National Museum of African American History and Culture: “A Place for All People.”
+Gallery 2 at the Utica Institute Museum features various temporary exhibits related to our mission.
+Our first temporary exhibit was from the Smithsonian’s National Museum of African American History and Culture: “A Place for All People.”

 What People Say